DJanota/git-Redux-19.7/README.md

     "build": "react-scripts build",
 The predeploy script will run automatically before deploy is run.

+If you are deploying to a GitHub user page instead of a project page you'll need to make two additional modifications:

+First, change your repository's source branch to be any branch other than master.
+Additionally, tweak your package.json scripts to push deployments to master:
+  "scripts": {
+    "predeploy": "npm run build",
+-   "deploy": "gh-pages -d build",
++   "deploy": "gh-pages -b master -d build",
 Step 3: Deploy the site by running npm run deploy
 Then run: